xontab/chrome-virtual-keyboard/README.md

 For more details visit: http://apps.xontab.com/VirtualKeyboard/

+## Known Limitations
+Due to security reasons, communication between frames is restricted in Google Chrome.
+The only way to enable the keyboard in cross-origin iFrame scenarios, you need to disable web security using a flag.
+For more details visit: https://stackoverflow.com/questions/36016952/chrome-49-plus-disable-web-security

 ## Future versions

 Planned features are:
 * Better support with WebComponents, Angular 1, 2+ and React
 * Add support to HTML ContentEditable
+* More Keyboard layouts
 * More developer options
 * Refactoring and Documenation